stadibo/FlockSimulator/documentation/implementation_document.md

 With a brute force approach the time complexity of the nearest neighbors algorithm is O(n), where n is the number of agents, and when comparing all agents to all other agents ends up being O(n^2).
 Due to the straightforward nature of the algorithm a only a simple ArrayList is needed which has a space complexity of O(n).

 Using a bin-lattice spatial data structure (3.) for neighbor queries.
-Each bin stores the birds contained in a specific area/"cell".
+Each bin stores the agents contained in a specific area/"cell".
 The time complexity can be reduced to O(n*k) where n is the number of agents and k is the number of bins to check.
 Space complexity of the bin-lattice is still O(n), since it the bin-lattice still only contains one instance of each agent.

 ## Optimizations
 * Comparing distance between points without square-root, so instead of using euclidean distance just using squared euclidean distance.
-* Using some kind of sorting for Bin-Lattice

 Sources